keldefrawy/keldefrawy.github.io/_rd_articles/startup-not-laboratory.md

 ## What crossed the boundary

-[SRI’s June 2022 announcement](#source-sri-confidencial-spinout-2022) describes Confidencial.io as a spinout providing privacy-enhancing technology for existing business applications.
-It says the core technologies were rooted in the DARPA Brandeis and RACE programs, that the company had seed investors, and that it was launching a private beta after twelve months of development.
-The announcement also describes a critical redesign: rather than require customers to adopt every research primitive, the product used current cryptographic standards in a form intended to evolve with standards. <span class="rd-evidence-token" data-evidence="D">D</span>
+[SRI’s June 2022 announcement](#source-sri-confidencial-announcement-2022) documents Confidencial.io’s SRI origins, its roots in the DARPA Brandeis and RACE programs, its seed investors, and its private-beta launch after twelve months of development.
+The announcement date is not the spinout date.
+It also describes a critical redesign: rather than require customers to adopt every research primitive, the product used current cryptographic standards in a form intended to evolve with standards. <span class="rd-evidence-token" data-evidence="D">D</span>

 That is not the abandonment of research.
 It is selection under a new constraint.
 The research program could ask whether a mechanism was possible and secure under a model.
 The company had to ask whether it was deployable inside actual workflows, understandable to users, supportable by a small team, and valuable enough that an organization would pay for it.

 The public record is necessarily incomplete.
-It establishes the spinout, research roots, financing stage, and stated product direction.
-It does not disclose customer-confidential information, current finances, internal product decisions, or the success of any deployment.
-Firsthand discussion here remains at the level of institutional mechanism. <span class="rd-evidence-token" data-evidence="M">M</span>
+It establishes SRI origins, research roots, the June 2022 financing and beta stage, and the stated product direction.
+The 2021 spinout date and the part-time SRI overlap through early 2023 are firsthand chronology.
+Neither category discloses customer-confidential information, current finances, internal product decisions, or the success of any deployment.
+Firsthand discussion here remains at the level of institutional mechanism. <span class="rd-evidence-token" data-evidence="M">M</span> <span class="rd-evidence-token" data-evidence="D">D</span>

 ## Venture-scale exits, stated precisely